nix-community/nixago/docs/src/contributing/plugins.md

 ## Checklist

-The following is a useful checklist to go over before submitting a PR:
+The following is a helpful checklist to go over before submitting a PR:

 1. Is the plugin named after the tool it supports?
 2. Does the plugin have a dedicated directory under [plugins][1]?